 Save for the Down Payment: Based on the purchase price and your plan to finance the home, determine how much you’ll need to save to buy it.
 Consider automatic savings deductions from your paycheck to ensure you have enough saved up by the time you can purchase.

-Work On Your Credit Score: With the plan of buying the house at the end of the lease (typically 1-2 years), take steps to improve your credit in preparation for a mortgage.
+Work On Your Credit Score: With the plan of buying the house at the end of the program (typically 2-4 years), take steps to improve your credit in preparation for a mortgage.
 At Pathway, we have several partnerships that help you enhance your credit and pay down debt.

 “Test Drive” the Home: Once you’re settled, review the house every couple of months to ensure it meets your needs.
 Can you see yourself as the owner of the home?